Pwd9000-ML/terraform-azurerm-dynamic-subnets/README.md

 - Create a new Vnet in an existing resource group and populate with subnets based on input variable subnet config.
 - Populate subnets dynamically onto an existing Vnet in an existing resource group based on input variable subnet config.

-## Module Input variables

-- `common_tags` - (Optional) A map of key value pairs that is used to tag resources created.
-(Default: demo map).
-- `create_rg` - (Optional) Create a new resource group for this deployment.
-(Set to false to use existing resource group).
-- `create_vnet` - (Optional) Create a new Azure Virtual Network for this deployment.
-(Set to false to use existing Azure Virtual Network).
-- `dns_entries` - (Optional) Set custom dns config.
-If no values specified, this defaults to Azure DNS (Only in effect on newly created Vnet when variable:`create_vnet=true`).
-- `environment` - (Optional) Value to describe the environment.
-Used for tagging.
-(Default: Development).
-- `location` - (Optional) Location in azure where resources will be created.
-(Only in effect on newly created Resource Group when variable:`create_rg=true`).
-- `network_address_ip` - (Optional) Network base IP to construct network address space.
-(Only in effect on newly created Vnet when variable:`create_vnet=true`).
-- `network_address_mask` - (Optional) Network address mask to construct network address space.
-(Only in effect on newly created Vnet when variable:`create_vnet=true`).
-- `virtual_network_rg_name` - (Optional) Name of the resource group the existing Vnet is in if `create_rg=false` / Name of the resource group the Vnet will be created in if `create_rg=true`.
-- `virtual_network_name` - (Optional) Name of the existing Vnet subnets will be created in if `create_vnet=false` / Name of the new Vnet that will be created if `create_vnet=true`.
-- `subnet_config` - (Optional) Subnet config maps for each subnet to be created in either existing or newly created VNET based on if `create_vnet=true/false`.

-## Module Outputs

-Module outputs are only generated for new resources created in this module e.g. Resource Group and/or Azure Virtual network.
-Outputs are not generated if subnets are populated on an existing Azure Virtual Network.

-- `core_network_rg_id` - Output Resource Group ID.
-(Only if new resource group was created as part of this deployment).
-- `core_vnet_id` -  Output Azure Virtual Network ID.
-(Only if new Vnet was created as part of this deployment).

 ## Example 1

 Simple example where a new Resource Group and Vnet will be created (Default).